-On the 27 March it is World Theatre Day and to celebrate we have selected some of our favourite books that were then turned into theatre shows.
+On the 27 March it is World Theatre Day and to celebrate we have selected some of our favourite books and stories that have been performed as plays and musicals.

-You can get involved too – choose some of your favourite books and think what they may be like if they became a show in a theatre.
+You can join in the fun too – choose some of your favourite books and think what they may be like if they became a show in a theatre…

-You could even start writing the story as a script so that you can put on your own show with your friends.
+- You could even start writing the story as a script, so that you can put on your own show at home!

-You can find more ideas in the All the World’s a Stage Chatterbooks resources pack to use with your teacher or reading group.
+Grown ups can find more activity ideas in the All the World’s a Stage Chatterbooks resources pack.

-Take a look at some of our recommendations:
+Take a look at some of our World Theatre Day reading recommendations: